Finite-size corrections to Fermi's golden rule: I. Decay rates: Two-body decay:

 in the wave zone are studied in the lowest order of coupling constant $g$.
-The characteristic features of decay amplitude in the wave packet scattering

-is seen from Fig.\,(2) that shows a space-time picture of the decay of $A$ of a large size to a large $B$ and $C$ of a small size.
+The characteristic features of decay amplitude in the wave packet scattering are seen in Fig. \ref{Fig:fig2}, which shows a space-time picture of the decay of a large $A$ to a large $B$ and small $C$.
 Because the interaction occurs in the finite region where these waves overlap, the conservation laws of the kinetic energy and momentum are modified from those of plane waves.